 We ignore the effects of the earth's rotation about its own axis, which of course underlies everything.
 The equatorial bulge it produces is the baseline against which tidal variations are referenced.
 We are now focusing on the effects due only to the earth-moon system.
 We are also, still, assuming an idealized earth covered entirely with an ocean of constant depth.
 Therefore coastlines, ocean depth variations, and resonance phenomena are not issues.

 The motion of the earth about the earth-moon center of mass, causes every point on or within the earth to move in an arc of the same radius.
 This is a geometric result that some books totally ignore, or fail to illustrate properly.
-Therefore every point on or within the earth experiences the same size centrifugal force at any given time.
+Therefore every point on or within the earth experiences a centripetal force of the same size and direction at any given time.
+(If you are analyzing this in a non-inertial system rotating about the barycenter, we would say that every point on or within the earth experiences a centrifugal force of the same size and direction at any given time.)
 A force of constant size and direction throughout a volume cannot give rise to tidal forces (as we explained above).
 The size of the centrifugal force is the same as the force the moon exerts at the earth-moon center of mass (the barycenter), where these two forces are in equilibrium.
 [This barycenter is 3000 miles from the earth center—within the earth's volume, about 3/4 of the earth's radius from its center.]

 So the bottom line is that centrifugal forces on the earth due to the presence of the moon are not tide-raising forces at all.
 They cannot be invoked as an "explanation" for any tide, on either side of the earth or anywhere else.
 So why do we find them used in "explanations" of tides in elementary-level books?
 Could it be because these text's authors are often misled by their own pretty diagrams?
 Once they launch into the rotating coordinate mode and start talking about centrifugal forces, they seem to forget that the earth's own gravitational field is still present and acting on every portion of matter on earth.
 They also forget that the non-uniformity of moon's gravitational field over the volume of the earth is alone sufficient to account for both tidal bulges, bulges that would be essentially the same if the earth-moon system were not moving, and the earth and moon were not moving relative to each other.